 family of four each week to the best of our ability.

 - Spring share (4 weeks in May) - Sold Out

 - Summer share (14 weeks, starting in June) - Sold Out

 Please see our CSA brochure for details and pricing.

 When and where do I pick up my share?

-You will pick up your share each week on Tuesday or Friday between 5 and 7 pm at the Greenfield Berry Farm.
+You will pick up your share each week on Friday between 5 and 7 pm at the Greenfield Berry Farm.

 What crops can I expect?

 You can expect to receive most veggies that can be grown in Northeast Ohio.
 Examples include lettuce, cabbage, tomatoes, peppers, potatoes, melons, green beans, peas, carrots, radishes, bok choy, cucumbers, squash, broccoli, cauliflower, beets, eggplant, kale, kohlrabi, onions, okra, spinach, etc.